Wake Forest beats North Carolina 24-18 in nonconference game

 THE TAKEAWAY

-UNC: After comebacks against South Carolina and Miami, the Tar Heels finally dug themselves a hole they couldn’t come back from.
-They spent the first half getting beaten up front, with the Demon Deacons shutting down UNC’s run game and moving the ball effectively on the ground and through the air.
-Howell threw two fourth-quarter TD passes to get UNC within 21-18 with 6:09 left, but the defense couldn’t come up with a quick stop to get the ball back quickly.
+UNC: The Tar Heels came in brimming with confidence after rallying from 20-9 down against South Carolina in the opener, then beating Miami on Howell’s TD throw with 61 seconds left last week.
+This time, they dug themselves a hole they couldn’t come back from with a miserable first-half performance then couldn’t get the late-game stop quick enough to pull off another rally.

+“I didn’t think we played well emotionally in the first quarter and parts of the first half,” UNC coach Mack Brown said, adding: “We weren’t used to this position to be in.”

 Wake Forest: The good news is Wake Forest spent much of this one pushing the Tar Heels around, with Kenneth Walker running for 94 yards and receiver Sage Surratt having a career-best day with nine catches for 169 yards and a 51-yard TD catch from Newman.
-And the defense didn’t allow a third-down conversion until well into the third quarter.
-The bad news is Wake Forest didn’t finish particularly well, watching a well-in-hand game get unexpectedly tense in the final minutes.
+The bad news is Wake Forest didn’t finish particularly well outside of that clock-killing drive, watching a well-in-hand game get unexpectedly tense in the final minutes.

 UP NEXT